-Your love for your dog doesn’t cost a thing, but his upkeep does.
+Your love for your dog doesn’t cost a thing, but their upkeep does.
 A 2017 report estimates that owners will spend an average of $27,074 to $42,545 over 10 years on caring for their dog.
-This includes everything from spaying/neutering, vaccinations, and other medical expenses to food, toys, grooming, beds, and (okay) all those adorable pet Halloween costumes we know you won’t be able to resist buying.
+This includes everything from spaying/neutering, vaccinations, and other medical expenses to food, toys, grooming, beds, and okay, all those adorable pet Halloween costumes we know you won’t be able to resist buying.

-Drawn to a certain breed?
+Drawn to a Certain Breed?

 Can’t get enough of a Golden Retriever’s sunny disposition?
 Have a soft spot for a Basset Hound’s big ears?
-Crave a snuggle buddy, like the Bichon Frise?
+Crave a snuggle buddy like the Bichon Frise?
 Each breed has its own personality, appearance, and energy level, so do some research.
 Fact is, the breeds you’re drawn to may not be the right fit for your lifestyle.

-To groom or not to groom?
+To Groom or Not to Groom?

 Unlike fastidious felines, dogs leave their hair care entirely in their owner’s hands.
-Depending on the breed you choose, that may mean extra work on your part – and possibly extra budget.
+Depending on the breed you choose, that may mean extra work on your part – and possibly an increased budget.
 For example, long-haired breeds like the Pekingese need daily brushing to keep mats and clumps at bay, while others, like Poodles, require regular trips to the groomer to maintain their curls.

 Shedding may also be a consideration.
-If you’re okay with seeing a dusting of hair on the floor that you just cleaned yesterday, then you may be up for owning a Saint Bernard or Akita (both are notorious shedders).
+If you’re okay with seeing a dusting of hair on the floor that you just cleaned yesterday, then you may be up for owning a Saint Bernard or Akita (both breeds are notorious shedders).
 If you’d rather give your vacuum a rest, stick with a breed that doesn’t shed, like Portuguese Water Dogs, Miniature Schnauzers, and Yorkshire Terriers.
-Bonus: These breeds are also considered low-allergen, making them a great choice for allergy sufferers.
+These breeds are also considered low-allergen, making them a great choice for allergy sufferers.

-- Energy level and activities the dog might enjoy.
+- Energy level and activities the dog might enjoy

-- Friendliness with kids and other animals (if you have either in your home).
+- Friendliness with kids and other animals (if you have either in your home)

-- Any special health needs or considerations.
+- Any special health needs or considerations

 Becoming a dog owner is an exciting adventure—as well as a major commitment.
 After all, you’ll likely have your dog for a decade or longer.